 - Advanced airway diagnostics: We use imaging technology to look for the cause of symptoms including wheezing, coughing and labored breathing.
-Our cancer doctors identify tumors, blockages or internal bleeding and use advanced lung cancer treatments to minimize or eliminate symptoms.
+Our cancer doctors identify tumors, blockages or internal bleeding and use advanced lung cancer treatments to reduce or eliminate symptoms.

 - Pleural effusion: Many people with lung cancer accumulate excess fluid around the lungs, called pleural effusion.
 It can cause pain, shortness of breath and other complications.
 We use minimally invasive techniques to remove this fluid and restore more comfortable breathing.
-These techniques also help minimize the recurrence of excess fluid in the lungs.
+These techniques also help reduce the recurrence of excess fluid in the lungs.

 We use the bronchoscope to deliver laser and other cancer-killing technologies to tumors buried deep inside the lungs.
-As a result, we can manage symptoms like bleeding or coughing, open up a blocked airway and treat a very early stage lung cancer or a previously treated area.
+As a result, we can manage symptoms like bleeding or coughing, open up a blocked airway and treat a very early-stage lung cancer or a previously treated area.

 Our lung cancer patients benefit from bronchoscopy procedures because they reduce the risks of more invasive treatments.